notifi-network/notifi-network.github.io/docs/quickstart.md

 ```

 In the Admin console, add a new topic with Type **Broadcast**.
 The Broadcast Id
-must start with the DappID then two underscores.
-Since the DappID used is
+must start with the dappID then two underscores.
+Since the dappID used is
 “sampledapp”, the Broadcast Id must start with “sampledapp__”.

 <img